Connect with others who understand.

 • Do not drink well water, unless it has been boiled for one minute or filtered.

-Be Cautious of Nutritional Supplement Claims
+7. Be Cautious of Nutritional Supplements

 For instance, the popular herbal supplement St. John’s wort is known to reduce the effectiveness of imatinib (Gleevec), a drug used to treat chronic myeloid leukemia and Philadelphia-positive acute lymphoblastic leukemia.